scholacantorum/public-site/sing/index.md

     <p>As a 501&#40;c&#41;(3) organization, member donations are important to help us grow and thrive.
 The suggested donation for the opportunity to sing in Schola Cantorum is $350 per singer for the year.
 We strive for donations from 100% of our membership, but no singer is ever turned away for lack of funds.</p>
   </li>
   <li><b>What do we wear when we perform?</b>
-  <p>The standard performing attire is either a tuxedo with a pleated shirt and a wing collar, or a specific dress selected by Schola&rsquo;s Wardrobe Committee.
+  <p>The standard performing attire is black dress pants and black button down dress shirt, or a floor length black dress.
 Singers are expected to purchase their own concert attire, but again, no singer is ever turned away for lack of funds.</p>
   </li>
   <li><b>How often will I need to re-audition?</b>
     <p>To maintain the musical standards of the chorus, all singers will be asked to sing privately for the Artistic Director every few years.</p>